ribesstefano/chalmers_dat340_applied_machine_learning/README.md

 * Sklearn pipeline
 * ROC-AUC and confusion matrices

-The assignment also includes a [written report](reports/DAT340 - Assignment 3 - Report.pdf) summarizing and discussion the models implementation.
+The assignment also includes a [written report](reports/DAT340%20-%20Assignment%203%20-%20Report.pdf) summarizing and discussion the models implementation and results.

 ## Assignment 4: Implementing linear classifiers